 I offer a free phone consultation to help you understand what the lessons will cover, what skills your child will gain, and how long it might take to reach your goals.
-I also offer a free 30-minute lesson where your child and I will do some programming together.
-This is a good way to find out if they enjoy it and to evaluate their skill level.
+I also offer a free lesson where your child and I will do some programming together.
+This is a good way to find out if they enjoy it and to evaluate their current level of knowledge.

-For beginners, I teach a language called Python.
-This is a text-based language, as opposed to “block coding” like Scratch or Blockly.
+With young students like 7th or 8th graders, we will start with something called block coding.
+If your student is ready, I’ll teach a text-based language called Python.
 Text-based languages are used to write more complex games and websites.
 They are also used in college courses and industry coding.

 We’ll start with simple programs without graphics, then move on to simple graphical games.

-For more advanced students, I can teach them other text-based languages such as Java.
+For more advanced students, I can teach them other text-based languages such as Java, C#, or Haskell.

 Computer science is the theory behind writing programs and involves the study of complex interactions of code.
 It is often taught in high school and college classes, such as AP Computer Science A. Professional programmers are often asked to demonstrate their knowledge of it in technical interviews in order to get a programming job.

-I teach CS in a way that makes it fun and egaging.
+I teach CS in a way that makes it fun and engaging.
 I have my students write programs to solve puzzle problems that range from easy to very challenging.

 Solving puzzle problems is a great way to increase your programming IQ, making all other kinds of programming easier.